 Data acquisition

-Regarding data acquisition, the variables recorded are defined in chapter 2.1.2 Anaesthesia monitoring, and “events” variable are recorded manually through a keyboard with their names on it.
-Nevertheless, the data used in the model has not been specially compiled for this project, as mentioned in 1st paragraph of Section 4.2.
-The data used is from a ... study, which means that the biological sex variable of all our patients is female.
-The data is handed by Dr. Pedro Gambús and PhD Student Joan Altés from a safe online server in a Coma Separated Value (CSV) format.
+Regarding data acquisition, the variables recorded are defined in chapter 2.1.2 Anaesthesia monitoring, and “events”.
+A special customizable keyboard was used where events were programmed so that it could be entered with only one keystroke.
+It allowed a fast entry of events with minimal error.Nevertheless, the data used in the model has not been specially compiled for this project, as mentioned in 1st paragraph of Section 4.2.
+The data used is from a previous study (Semimechanistic models to relate noxious stimulation, movement, and pupillary dilation responses in the presence of opioids.

+Marco-Ariño N, Vide S, Agustí M, Chen A, Jaramillo S, Irurzun-Arana I, Pacheco A, Gonzalez C, Jensen EW, Capsi-Morales P, Valencia JF, Troconiz IF, Gambus PL, Larson MD.

+CPT Pharmacometrics Syst Pharmacol.
+2021 Oct 30. doi: 10.1002/psp4.12729)study, which means that the gender covariate factor of the patients in our set of data is female.
+The data management is controlled by Dr. Pedro Gambús and PhD Student Joan Altés from a safe online cloud server in a Coma Separated Value (CSV) format.
 Each CSV file is a different patient intervention file, compiling high resolution data at a rate of 1 second per observation (or line).
 Legal aspects regarding patients’ data will be discusses in Section 7.
 Legal Aspects.

 Data loading and processing